nasa/progpy/docs/_sources/glossary.rst.txt

       Performance characteristics of a system that are a function of system state, but are not directly measured.

     state
-      Internal parameters (typically hidden states) used to represent the state of the system- can be same as inputs/outputs but do not have to be.
+      Internal variables (typically hidden states) used to represent the state of the system- can be same as inputs/outputs but do not have to be.
 State is frequently denoted as x

+    hidden state
+      :term:`state` that is not directly measurable

     state estimator
       An algorithm that is used to estimate the :term:`state` of the system, given measurements and a model, defined in the :py:mod:`prog_algs.state_estimators` subpackage (e.g., :py:class:`prog_algs.state_estimators.UnscentedKalmanFilter`).

-    process noise
-      Represents uncertainty in the model transition (e.g., model uncertainty), applied to :term:`state` during state transition.

-    measurement noise
-      Represents uncertainty in the measurement process (e.g., sensor sensitivity, sensor misalignements, environmental effects), applied to :term:`output`.

     predictor
       An algorithm that is used to predict future states, given the initial state, a model, and an estimate of :term:`future load`.
 E.g., :py:class:`prog_algs.predictors.MonteCarlo`.